A critical review of recent GAIA wide binary gravity tests: Posterior scalings in the results of B24

 We remark that the value of a scientific result is not defined exclusively by its formal statistical confidence level, but also by the degree to which systematics have been controlled and accounted for.
-For this in Hernandez (2023), Chae (2023b) and Hernandez et al. (2023), extreme care was taken to construct samples highly free of kinematic contaminants which then do not have to be modelled simultaneously, including accounting for their intrinsic physical correlations on the final results.
-In Chae (2023a), the only kinematic contaminant not explicitly excluded, hidden tertiaries, is calibrated accurately using a deep Newtonian sample in the $0.2<(s_{2D}/kau)<2$ regime.
+For this in H22, H23, C24a and H24, extreme care was taken to construct samples highly free of kinematic contaminants which then do not have to be modelled simultaneously, including accounting for their intrinsic physical correlations on the final results.
+In C23, the only kinematic contaminant not explicitly excluded, hidden tertiaries, is calibrated accurately using a deep Newtonian sample in the $0.2<(s_{2D}/kau)<2$ regime.
 The presence of a deep Newtonian region in all our papers serves also as a consistency check on the entire procedures being implemented, as it becomes a region where all scalings and values can be checked.
-This consistency check is absent from Banik et al. (2024) which is restricted to the $2<(s_{2D}/kau)<30$ range.
+This consistency check is absent from B24 which is restricted to the $2<(s_{2D}/kau)<30$ range.
+Indeed, had a deep Newtonian $0.2<(s_{2D}/kau)<2$ regime been included in B24, a discontinuity in the best fit parameters across the $s_{2D}=2$ kau divide would have signalled the presence of a regime change.

 Also, the robustness of our conclusions was thoroughly tested in all of both the Chae and the Hernandez publications, exploring changes in the sample selection strategies to verify our inferences had converged with respect to the systematics not explicitly included in the various statistical methods employed.
-In contrast, Banik et al. (2024) consider only a unique data sample, from which even the associated observational errors were stripped before comparing to the gravitational models being probed.
+In contrast, B24 consider only data samples from which the associated observational errors were ignored when comparing to the gravitational models being probed.
 An exploration of a high quality sub-sample, e.g. where only binary candidates where both stars have {\it Gaia} radial velocities, for example, could yield some comparison to a case where at least one of the systematics, unbound binaries and projection effects, can be more reliably excluded, if using a comparison fully accounting for the inevitable presence of observational noise.